Slingshot Broadband Plans Review

 - You can also get an EasyPhone handset for an extra $5 a month

 Further to this, by purchasing a broadband plan, you also get access to discounted mobile phone plans to the tune of $5 off every month.
 Beyond that, if you sign up to a broadband plan you also get an AA Smartfuel discount card, which gives you 10c off per litre of fuel each month.
-If you sign up to a 24 month fibre plan, you’ll also get a free Chromecast streaming dongle.
+If you sign up to a 24 month fibre plan, you’ll also get an included Chromecast streaming dongle.

 - If you move house, Slingshot also offers free installation of your broadband plan at your new location if your plan is on a 12 month contract